Virginia Cavaliers women's basketball

 The Virginia Cavaliers women's basketball team represents the University of Virginia in women's basketball.
 The school competes in the Atlantic Coast Conference in Division I of the National Collegiate Athletic Association (NCAA).
 The Cavaliers play home basketball games at John Paul Jones Arena in Charlottesville, Virginia.
-They are currently coached by Amaka Agugua-Hamilton, who was hired on March 21, 2022.
+They are currently coached by Aaron Roussell, who was hired on April 7, 2026.

-Season records since 1990
+Year by year results since 1990

 The Cavaliers reached the Final Four in three consecutive seasons, reaching the title game in 1991, losing 70–67 to Tennessee in overtime.